Jarius Wright: College career

-Wright played college football for the University of Arkansas Razorbacks from 2008 to 2011, and was an All-SEC first-team selection as a senior in 2011.
+Wright played college football at the University of Arkansas for the Razorbacks from 2008 to 2011, and was a first-team All-SEC selection as a senior in 2011.
 He appeared in 50 games during his Arkansas career, making 44 starts and missing only one game during his career.
 He ranks first in the school's record books in receptions (168) and receiving yards (2,934), and also ranks fifth all-time in SEC history in receiving yards.
 His 24 career receiving touchdowns ranks second in school history and tied for 15th in SEC history.
 He had nine 100+ yard games, which tied for second in program history.

 Wright at the University of Arkansas.

 In 2009, Wright was named Arkansas' Outstanding Offensive Player in the Liberty Bowl against East Carolina when he had four catches for 90 yards and one touchdown.

 He recorded a career-long 89-yard score in 2010 versus Mississippi State.

 Wright set single-season records for Arkansas as a senior in 2011 with 66 receptions, 1,117 yards and 12 touchdowns despite missing one game.
 He was named SEC Co-Offensive Player of the Week after torching Texas A&M with 13 receptions for 281 yards and two touchdowns; the 281 yards was second in SEC history and an Arkansas single-game record, and the 13 receptions tied the record for receptions in a game.
 For his play, he was a first-team All-SEC selection.
 He helped Arkansas to an 11–2 overall record in 2011, win the Cotton Bowl over Kansas State 29–16, and finish ranked #5 in the final polls.